obscurefreeman/of-gamebox-wiki/docs/screen.md

 ## Instructions

 First, subscribe to the Gamebox and HTML Loader addon.
 Switch your branch to x86-64-Chromium+64-bit binaries.
 Then you can hold down the C key and click on the gamebox icon, then right-click on the game you want to play and select "Play on screen" in the drop-down menu.
 Next, you just need to go to the Entities tab in the extensions menu and select the "Game Screen" entity to generate a screen.
+Also, this screen only supports playing at 1920*1080 resolution.
+If you use other resolutions, there will be issues with screen and model alignment.

 ## Customize